-Recently, I asked the Copyblogger tribe over on Google+ to name their biggest writing challenge.
+I once asked the Copyblogger community to name their biggest writing challenges.

 From the many responses, a pattern developed: